Sakis Rouvas Collection: Marketing

 The brand caters equally to both sexes and is marketed towards a contemporary young adult market.
-The logo is Rouvas' signature, part of his Sakis Rouvas franchise brand, which includes ownership to other merchandise such as a line of dolls and music recording masters.
+The logo is Rouvas' signature, part of his Sakis Rouvas franchise brand, which includes ownership of other merchandise such as a line of dolls and music recording masters.

-On 26 July the official teaser for the brand was released, featuring Rouvas in a design room, approving designs and trying on the clothing.
+On the 26th of July 2010, the official teaser for the brand was released, featuring Rouvas in a design room, approving designs and trying on the clothing.
 Rouvas discussed the label on the premiere of Vrady Me Ton Petro Kostopoulo on 6 October, where he joked that the reason why he decided to create it was because "he had no more clothing as he is constantly ripping his at concerts".
 In October 2010, a television commercial for the line was released.

 Reception

-Madata praised Rouvas' marketing innovation saying that he "demonstrated again that he is the one and only superstar in the country and a role model for many young people" as well as adding that "[f]urthermore, he has nothing to be envious of foreign stars who put their signatures on perfumes, clothing, accessories, and anything else you can imagine".
-Anny Tzotzadini of Greek reporter believed that it would change the standards of marketing in Greece.
+Madata praised Rouvas' marketing innovation stating that he "demonstrated again that he is the one and only superstar in the country and a role model for many young people" as well as adding that "[f]urthermore, he has nothing to be envious of foreign stars who put their signatures on perfumes, clothing, accessories, and anything else you can imagine".
+Anny Tzotzadini of Greek Reporter believed that it would change the standards of marketing in Greece.